Professional Studies: Bridge program module

 4. Put your name on the paper.

-5. I expect students to produce written work that is focused, well-developed, organized and relatively free of grammatical, punctuation and spelling errors.
-Papers that fall short of this standard will not be accepted; the work will be returned to the students for revision within a reasonable time. [ more ]
+5. Remember: I expect students to produce written work that is focused, well-developed, organized, and relatively free of grammatical, punctuation, and spelling errors.
+Papers that fall short of this standard may be returned for revision. [ more ]

 6. Don't plagiarize.
-The availability of material on the Internet which can be easily copied and pasted has blurred the distinction between "plagiarism" and "referencing."
-Plagiarism is the use of verbatim text from another source without referencing that source.
-Text which you copy directly from somewhere must be placed inside quotation marks and attributed to its source.
+The availability of material on the Internet that can be easily copied and pasted has blurred the distinction between "plagiarism" and source.
+Text that you copy directly from somewhere must be placed inside quotation marks and attributed to its source.
 Plagiarism is considered academic misconduct. [ more ]

 Need some writing help?